zcy123-rgf/zcy.github.io/docs/evaluation.md

 ## 5.1 Usability Testing with Alpha Version
 We conducted usability testing with 3 real users to evaluate the prototype:
-- User 1: International tourist (Quick Explore mode)
+- User 1: International tourist
-- User 2: Domestic visitor (Quick Explore mode)
+- User 2: Domestic visitor
-- User 3: Local student (Deep Explore mode)
+- User 3: Local student

 Key feedback collected:
 1. The gamified fragment collection was very engaging and motivating.